aprilLima/Floats-and-Positioning---SASS-and-BEM/README.md

 # Floats-and-Positioning -- SASS and BEM edition!
 Original challenge issued by <a href="https://github.com/csun-metalab/awesome-metalab" target="blank">META+LAB</a> to be done before being considered into their summer internship program in 2017.
-Original challenge was required plain HTML and CSS.
+Original challenge required plain HTML and CSS, and my version of the original challenge can be found [here](https://github.com/aprilLima/Floats-and-Positioning).

 I re-explored this challenge on my own time to practice implementing [SASS](https://sass-lang.com/) and practice the [BEM](http://getbem.com/) naming conventions.